Mona-Badran/Muse/README.md

 <img src="./readme/title4.svg"/>

-> We designed Coffee Express using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> We designed Muse using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 - Project Figma design [figma](https://www.figma.com/design/wsYETB5IGIWnxXEgLev17z/artsi?node-id=3-30&t=DF5VAJF6gJ11VKZM-0)